usemevo-com/source-code/README.md

+# Mevo is Public Now

+You can now self-host Mevo on your own server without any limitations or restrictions.

 ## Mevo Stack Manual Setup on Ubuntu (no Docker)

 This guide walks you through running the following projects on an Ubuntu server without Docker: